awwea/daofinance/README.md

 ### D.O.M - DAO

-Pre-DAO (2020 to 2023) was an [ETX Fintech SA](https://etxfinance.technology/) experiment in distributed trading software and capital formation and distributed decision making in the allocation of the supplied capital.
+Pre-DAO project (2020 to 2023) was an [ETX Fintech SA](https://etxfinance.technology/) experiment in distributed trading software and capital formation and distributed decision making in the allocation of the supplied capital.

 Since firstappearing on the planet, humankind has been constantly inventing new ways to organizeand increase the scale of cooperation with more and more effective structures, from the nuclear family and tribes to states, corporations, and the global economy.
 The mostadvanced organization thus far, the Internet, opened the door for real-time information exchange at a worldwide scale, but it lacks the economic means for general-purpose coordination and global peer-production.